-More than 100 km of the newly upgraded Nepisiguit Mi’gmaq Trail is now cleared for almost 50 kilometres, all the way from the bridge north of Heath Steele Mines to Daly Point Nature Reserve (east of Bathurst) to the woods near Popple Depot, west of the city.
-The trail can be accessed from Green Belt Lane in Bathurst, near the bridge at Middle Landing and the bridge north of Heath Steele mines is usually plowed but the best place to access the trail is in Middle Landing.
+More than 100 km of the newly upgraded Nepisiguit Mi’gmaq Trail are now cleared and marked, all the way from Daly Point Nature Reserve (east of Bathurst) to the woods near Popple Depot, west of the city.
+The trail can be accessed from Green Belt Lane in Bathurst, near the bridge at Middle Landing and the bridge north of Heath Steele Mines, and from near the Governor’s Lodge at Popple Depot.
 If you are looking for some shorter trails in the Bathurst area then Daly Point Nature Reserve makes an excellent place to snowshoe.
 This is where the chickadees will come and land in your hands.
 The trails along the bay are nice but your chances of finding the Chickadees is better on the inland trails.
 Atlas Park in Pointe-Verte and Ile-aux-foins Park in Neguac are also easily accessible and can potentially make great places to explore.

 APPALACHIAN MOUNTAIN RANGE

 At Mount Carleton Provincial Park in mid-January, when the lake freezes, the gates are opened for ice fishing during the day.
 For access to Nictau Lake the road is plowed to Mount Bailey.
 Mount Bailey makes a great adventure in the snow.
 Other trails in the park are also accessible but you will need to tack on the extra snowshoeing time to get to them.
 The ridge line on the Mount Carleton Trail and parts of the Mount Sagamook Trail are probably quite treacherous in the winter months so should be left to the summer months or to the more experienced (if you don’t know if you are one of them, you’re not).